Making Early Successional Habitat in the Right Places

 Want to Make Some Habitat?

 Learn about opportunities to make young forest and shrubland from the contacts below.
-Many states have private lands habitat specialists who provide free advice on potential projects.
+Many states have private lands habitat specialists who can provide free advice on potential projects.

 Full or partial funding may be available.